-“It’s one of the leanest, most efficient sources of protein,” says Ilana Muhlstein, RDN, a nutritionist based in Los Angeles and co-creator of the 2B Mindset.
-Three ounces of tilapia have 110 calories but contain 20 grams of protein, she adds.
+“It’s one of the leanest, most efficient sources of protein,” says Ilana Muhlstein, RDN, a nutritionist based in Los Angeles and co-creator of the 2B Mindset, a streaming nutrition program that helps members lose weight.
+Three ounces of tilapia has a total of 110 calories but contains 20 grams of protein, she adds.
 The fish is also a good source of nutrients such as iron, B vitamins, selenium, and zinc.

 How should you shop for tilapia?

-Beitchman recommends looking for the countries of origin on packages of tilapia.
-The best ones would be Ecuador, Peru, and Colombia, she says.
+Beitchman recommends looking for the countries of origin on packages of tilapia keeping in mind that the best choices might be Ecuador, Peru, and Colombia, she says.

 Then if you’re shopping at Whole Foods, you can look for green or yellow labels that tell you more about the quality of the seafood.
 Or check for a Best Aquaculture Practices certification, Muhlstein recommends.
 She’s a fan of buying frozen tilapia from Trader’s Joe’s.

 The final word?
-Take care to know where your fish is coming from and make an informed shopping decision.
+It’s a good idea to know where your fish is coming from and make an informed shopping decision.
 And rotate the type of fish you buy so that you get a good dose of omega-3s and do right environmentally.
 Just remember, tilapia once a week is still a healthier choice than a cheeseburger and fries.
 Once you’ve found the best tilapia, try out this recipe for tilapia tacos.